 In parallel, the new European Partnership under the EU Research Programme Horizon Europe, "Connected, Cooperative and Automated Mobility" (CCAM), has established a Strategic Research and Innovation Agenda (SRIA), which describes the strategy for achieving the expected impacts of CCAM and the corresponding portfolio of activities, resources, and timeline from the start in 2021 till 2030.

-The Agenda 2030 of this roadmap should be seen as supplement to the SRIA of the CCAM Partnership, providing some more concrete opportunities for applications within this timeframe, while fully supporting the expected positive impacts for society described in the CCAM SRIA1:
+The Agenda 2030 of this roadmap should be seen as supplement to the SRIA of the CCAM Partnership, providing some more concrete opportunities for applications within this timeframe.